Punjab Caretaker Chief Minister Mohsin Naqvi Condemns Terrorist Attack On Security Forces - UrduPoint

 Punjab Caretaker Chief Minister Mohsin Naqvi Condemns Terrorist Attack On Security Forces

-Punjab Caretaker Chief Minister Mohsin Naqvi has strongly condemned the terrorist attack on the security forces at Omara near Balochistan
+Unjab Caretaker Chief Minister Mohsin Naqvi has strongly condemned the terrorist attack on the convoy of security forces at Tirrah Valley of Khyber-Pakhtunkhwa's Khyber district

-LAHORE, (UrduPoint / Pakistan Point News - 3rd Nov, 2023) Punjab Caretaker Chief Minister Mohsin Naqvi has strongly condemned the terrorist attack on the security forces at Omara near Balochistan.
+LAHORE, (UrduPoint / Pakistan Point News - 6th Nov, 2023) Punjab Caretaker Chief Minister Mohsin Naqvi has strongly condemned the terrorist attack on the convoy of security forces at Tirrah Valley of Khyber-Pakhtunkhwa's Khyber district.

-The CM paid tribute to the great sacrifices of martyred army sepoys and expressed heartfelt sympathy and condolence with the families of the martyred.
+In his message on Monday, the CM paid tribute to the great sacrifice of Lt.
+Col.

-Mohsin Naqvi remarked that all the sympathies of the Punjab government rest with the heirs of the martyred.
-“The martyrs are our pride” he said.
-The CM stated that the martyrs sacrificed their precious lives for the sake of peace of our dear homeland.
-The immortal sacrifices of the martyred would always be remembered.
-He underscored that the whole nation is united to eradicate the scourge of terrorism, adding that a handful of terrorists cannot weaken unflinching resolve of the nation.
+Muhammad Hassan Haider and other jawans who embraced martyrdom while courageously fighting the terrorists.
+The CM said that Lt.
+Col. Muhammad Hassan Haider, Shaheed Naik Khushdil Khan, Naik Rafiq Khan and Lance Naik Abdul Qadir have embraced martyrdom in the line of duty.
+While lauding the martyrs, he said “We are proud of their martyrdom and all our sympathies are with the bereaved heirs.”